alexsmith716/bootstrap-redux-react-loadable-webpack-dllplugin/README.md

-# react-redux-webpack-bootstrap-mongo-universal-webpack-too
+# bootstrap-redux-react-loadable-webpack-dllplugin

 ### Overview:
-Version of repo 'react-redux-webpack-bootstrap-mongo-universal-webpack' without using 'Bootstrap-Loader'.
+App is a continuation of repo 'react-redux-webpack-bootstrap-mongo-universal-webpack'.